Université Laval · Public Communication · Responsible AI

 Hypothesis

-Some prolonged dialogical configurations may influence AI discursive productions and modify their behavioral regularities.
+Some prolonged dialogical configurations may influence AI discursive productions and modify their observable regularities.

 Approach